-British actor Tom Hiddleston (Thor, Avengers Assemble, War Horse) has been a Unicef supporter since January 2013, when he went on with a trip to see Unicef's work in Guinea in West Africa.
+British actor Tom Hiddleston (Thor, Avengers Assemble, War Horse) has been a Unicef supporter since January 2013, when he went on a trip to see Unicef's work in Guinea in West Africa.

-He also visited several Unicef projects, finding out about our work in child protection, education, water and sanitation, and hunger and malnutrition.
+He visited several Unicef projects, finding out about our work in child protection, education, water and sanitation, and hunger and malnutrition.